jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/download/downloadTheSignedData.rst

 If the envelope is completed:

 1. Open envelope
 2. Click the respective "Download envelope" button in the header.
-Here you can choose 3 option, such as dowload the full archive, documents and printable versions or documents only.
+Here you can choose 3 option, such as download the full archive, documents and printable versions or documents only.

 .. image:: pic_download/downloadEnvelope.png
    :width: 600